 The Nikon Coolpix S3500 was purchased in 2013.
 It's a tiny camera which can easily be slipped into my pocket, but it comes with 7X optical zoom and 20 megapixels, all for under $100.
 Compared to my previous experiences with point-and-shoot cameras, this one is surprisingly fast and does an excellent job of coming up with the best default settings, although it often has difficulty trying to get candid shots and has a lot of noise in low light situations.
 It's capable of taking excellent macro shots but only on those occasions when it can actually focus on a close-up subject, which is about half the time.
-The picture of the sweat bee is one of the photographs from this camera.
+This picture of a sweat bee is one of the photographs from this camera.

 The Sony A200 DSLR was purchased in 2008 to replace my 35mm film camera and I haven't used a film camera since.
 The Sony Alpha came with 10 megapixels resolution and a kit 18-70mm lens (35mm equivalent = 27-105).
 I chose this model because I liked the feel of it and the layout of the controls, and believed it was the best value among the entry level DSLRs at the time.
 I eventually replaced the kit lens with the same Tamron 18-200mm lens which I would later purchase for the Canon T3.